haooooooqi/visualization/README.md

 }
 ```

-* This repo is a modification on the [DeiT repo](https://github.com/facebookresearch/mae).
-Installation and preparation follow that repo.
+* This repo is a modification on the [MAE repo](https://github.com/facebookresearch/mae).
+Installation and preparation follow [INSTALL.md](INSTALL.md).

 * This repo is based on [`timm==0.3.2`](https://github.com/rwightman/pytorch-image-models), for which a [fix](https://github.com/rwightman/pytorch-image-models/issues/420#issuecomment-776459842) is needed to work with PyTorch 1.8.1+.